spekulatius/BrowserExtension.dev/src/site/blog/11-extensions-to-make-the-internet-easier-for-senior-citizens.md

 #10 "Computer, remind me please"
 --------------------------------

 We've all noticed the little memory issues sneaking in with getting older.
 Sometimes a little reminder can do wonders to help in daily life.
-You can easily set reminders in your browser using the [Remind Me extension](https://chrome.google.com/webstore/detail/remind-me/lbcagagehgegabogmbnbjblmhodjohoo) for Chrome or [Reminders](https://addons.mozilla.org/en-US/firefox/addon/reminders) for Firefox.
+You can easily set reminders in your browser using the [Remind Me extension](https://chrome.google.com/webstore/detail/remind-me/lbcagagehgegabogmbnbjblmhodjohoo) for Chrome.
 Both make sure no medication or appointments will be forgotten as easily as before.

 #11 Avoid websites playing music in the background
 --------------------------------------------------